-Meanwhile lets just say that we are proud Gabriele Tomassetti contributed a whooping 10 entries.
+But we are proud to say that Gabriele Tomassetti contributed 10 entries already.

 There are two kinds of innovation: new perspectives that changes how we look at things and pragmatic improvements that changes how we do things.
 Kotlin is full of these pragmatic improvements, getting its user a language that just feel good to use.
 One of the most useful improvement, especially if you come from Java, is […]

 The KotlinConf 2017 was on 2-3 november and it was a great conference.
 In this article we are going to present a short summary of the talks with links to their videos.
 List of Talks Understanding Kotlin Understand Every Line of Your Codebase Introduction to Coroutines Deep Dives into Coroutines on JVM Idiomatic Interop Kotlin […]